graphql/community-wg/rfcs/ambassador-program/overview-for-organizers.md

     * Applications open year round
     * Applications received by a group email address and should be acknowledged swiftly
     * Applications to be considered by TSC members, select Foundation members and select community working group members.
 Once we have the first cohort of Ambassadors accepted, Ambassadors themselves can also consider the applications.
-    * Applicants need at least one approval and no objections.
+    * Applicants need at least one approval, any objections are to be investigated.
     * A new wave of Ambassadors announced quarterly.
 The first announcement we are hoping can coincide with the GraphQL Conference in September 2025.

 * Applications can be from the prospective Ambassador or a nomination from a community member.
 * Foundation members will be asked to nominate an Ambassador from within their organization, and to nominate a second Ambassador from outside their organization
 * TSC members will be invited to apply when they are welcomed to the TSC
-* The Ambassador term is a year long, Ambassadors will be invited to join again at the end of their term
+* The Ambassador term is a year long, Ambassadors who continue to meet the expectations will be invited to join again at the end of their term

 #### Removal of an Ambassador